michelcrypt4d4mus/fedialgo/README.md

 * [API RecentUserToots] Completing fetch at page 10, got 400 records in 28.2 seconds
 * [API FavouritedAccounts] Completing fetch at page 10, got 400 records in 28.6 seconds
 * [API RecentNotifications] Completing fetch at page 10, got 400 records in 29.1 seconds
+* [FediverseTrendingToots] fetched 80 unique records in 25.5 seconds (**Much slower than the otehr fediverse fetches!)

 Not on the critical path so maybe fine: